 Canada’s only national airline, Air Canada (tel.
-888/247-2262; www.aircanada.ca), operates direct flights to Toronto from most major American cities and many smaller ones.
+888/247-2262), operates direct flights to Toronto from most major American cities and many smaller ones.
 It also flies from major cities around the world and operates connecting flights from other U.S. cities.
 It is based in Pearson’s Terminal 1.
 WestJet (tel.
-888/937-8538; www.westjet.com), based in Calgary, has become an increasingly popular choice for anyone coming to Toronto from the United States, as well as some locations in the Caribbean and Mexico.
+888/937-8538), based in Calgary, has become an increasingly popular choice for anyone coming to Toronto from the United States, as well as some locations in the Caribbean and Mexico.

 From the United States, you are most likely to enter Toronto from the west on Hwy.
 401 or Hwy.
 2 and the Queen Elizabeth Way.
-If you come from the east, via Montréal, you’ll also use hwys.
+If you come from the east, via Montreal, you’ll also use hwys.
 401 and 2.

 Be sure you have your driver’s license and car registration if you plan to drive your own vehicle into Canada.
 It isn’t a bad idea to carry proof of automobile liability insurance, too.

 I don't recommend driving in Toronto, but if you're planning to make side trips outside of the city, you may wish to rent a car in Toronto or at Pearson International Airport.
-If you pay with credit card, you might get automatic coverage (check with your credit card issuer before you go).
-Be sure to read the fine print of the rental agreement -- some companies add conditions that will boost your bill if you don't fulfill certain obligations, such as filling the gas tank before returning the car.
+If you pay with a credit card, you might get automatic coverage (check with your credit card issuer before you go).
+Be sure to read the fine print of the rental agreement—some companies add conditions that will boost your bill if you don't fulfill certain obligations, such as filling the gas tank before returning the car.

-Amtrak's (tel.
-800/USA-RAIL [800/872-7245]; www.amtrak.com) "Maple Leaf" service links New York City and Toronto via Albany, Buffalo, and Niagara Falls.
-It departs daily from Penn Station.
-The journey takes 12 1/2 hours.
+Amtrak's Maple Leaf” service links New York City and Toronto via Niagara Falls, Syracuse, and Albany (tel.
+800/USA-RAIL [800/872-7245]).
+It departs daily from New York's Penn Station.
+The journey takes 12.5 hours.
 Note that the lengthy schedule allows for extended stops at Customs and Immigration checkpoints at the border.
-VIA Rail Canada (tel.
-888/VIA-RAIL [888/842-7245]; www.viarail.ca) is the nation's top rail line and offers many routes and generally pleasant service.
-Trains arrive in Toronto at Union Station on Front Street, 1 block west of Yonge Street, opposite the Fairmont Royal York Hotel.
-The station has direct access to the subway.

 The bus may be faster and cheaper than the train, and its routes may be more flexible if you want to stop along the way.
 Bear in mind that it’s more cramped, toilet facilities are meager, and meals are taken at fast-food rest stops.